Scholarship Award and Renewability Information

 Scholarship recipients are expected to attend the University of Arkansas as a full-time student for eight (8) consecutive long semesters (fall, spring).
 In some circumstances (including special educational opportunities or extreme circumstances beyond the student's control), a scholarship deferral may be granted.
 The student must make a written request to the Academic Scholarship Office prior to the semester(s) of absence.
 The Academic Scholarship Office retains final authority regarding each deferral decision.

-Students placed on "academic probation" after their first semester will be required to develop an academic recovery plan with their academic advisor before scholarship funds will be disbursed the following semester.
+Students placed on "academic probation" after their first semester will be required to develop an academic success plan with their academic advisor before scholarship funds will be disbursed the following semester.
 Students placed on "academic probation" any other semester will forfeit their scholarship immediately.

 There are no provisions for reinstating a scholarship for future semesters if students do not meet the renewal criteria.
 However, if problems occur due to some extenuating circumstance or medical emergency, students may appeal to the Scholarship Review Committee through the Academic Scholarship Office with supporting documentation.
 Appeals are granted only in extreme circumstances beyond the student's control and when an appeal is filed before the appropriate grade point average is regained.
 The Scholarship Review Committee retains final authority regarding each appeal decision.